2018 Creative Strings Workshop Faculty (in progress)

 Kris Keith, Flute/Saxophone

-Kris’s reputation as a strong woodwind doubler and his ability to perform a wide range of musical styles from jazz to classical, from Cuban to Brazilian, from rock to funk, has kept him in demand as a sideman and session player.
+Kris’s reputation as a strong woodwind doubler and his ability to perform a wide range of musical styles from jazz to classical, from Cuban to Brazilian, from rock to funk, has kept him in demand.

 - La Charanga Tres, a ten-piece orchestra celebrating the music of Cuba